cmusser/vpnd/docs/protocol.md

 2. If a `vpnd` is configured as a HOST_GW, i.e. servicing a specific client, its initial state is `HOST_WAIT`.
 It passively listens for the initial `PEER_INFO` message from the peer.
-It gets the peer's address from the received datagram and changes to the INIT state
+It gets the peer's address from the received datagram and changes to the `INIT` state.

 3. For all other roles, the initial state is `INIT`. `vpnd` transmits a `PEER_INFO` message containing the random number generated